A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ##### Additional information

 Each Course will display the relevant statistics based on how they are set up.
-Each course would have a dynamic list of information based on how they are setup.
-For example if the course has a custom lobby set, that would display also.
+Each Course would have a dynamic list of information based on how they are setup.
+For example if the Course has a custom lobby set, that would display also.

 ![Stats Results](https://i.imgur.com/C1pBaJA.png "Stats Results")